-The Curious Incident of the Dog in the Night-time, Gielgud Theatre review: Culture Whisper says ★★★★★
+The Curious Incident of the Dog in the Night-time, Gielgud Theatre review ★★★★★

-The production itself is enthralling to watch, with Bunnie Christie’s brave, black box-like design incorporated cleverly throughout to assist in telling the story and draw the audience into protagonist Christopher Boone’s brilliant yet solitary world.
+It's a narrative that particularly resonates with young people and the book of Curious Incident often features on school reading lists.
+It is translated into thrilling theatre, with Bunnie Christie’s brave, black box-like design incorporated cleverly throughout to assist in telling the story and draw the audience into protagonist Christopher Boone’s brilliant yet solitary world.
 With movement immaculately pieced together and choreographed by Scott Graham and Steven Hoggett, the precision and grace of the entire ensemble is awe-inspiring as they complete one complex physical theatre sequence after another.

-What really lifts this production sky-high, though, is Siôn Daniel Young’s turn as fifteen year old Christopher.
-Young’s heartfelt performance as a young boy who is widely understood to be on the autism spectrum, struck a chord with many members of the audience even bringing a few to tears.
-To play a role that requires such complete mental and physical immersion is no easy feat, and this is a sure example of how it can be done with true sensitivity.
+What really lifts this production sky-high, though, is the central character.
+The heartfelt portrayal of a young boy who is widely understood to be on the autism spectrum, struck a chord with many members of the audience even bringing a few to tears.

 |Price||£15 – £59|